Borscht with Sauerkraut, Beets, and Chicken

 16. Step 16:

-The delicious first course is ready!
-Serve hot with fresh sour cream.
-When serving, you can sprinkle with ground pepper if desired.
-In each plate you can put pieces of meat from which the broth was cooked.
+Your delicious soup is ready!
+Serve it hot with fresh sour cream.
+You can sprinkle on some ground pepper if you like.
+Add pieces of the meat the broth was made from to each bowl.

 Caloric content of the products possible in the composition of the dish